 We note that the same kind of question has been addressed by many papers during the last 10 years in a context where the global requirements are defined in terms of Message Sequence Charts (MSCs) or UML Sequence Diagrams.
 In this context one usually wants to describe the behavior of each system component in the form of a state machine.

+***end of text [1]

 As originally defined in [1], we use a number of temporal ordering operators, similar to those found in Activity Diagrams, XPDL and BPEL, to build the global requirements model for a system.
 In this paper, we show how such an abstract model, together with the allocation of collaboration roles to the system components identified by the architectural design, combined with dynamic change operators, can be automatically transformed into a set of component behavior models.
 A set of structural and behavioral rules are also defined to provide a system that is correct by construction, that is, they will give rise to a new global system behavior, that satisfies the global requirements model, after the changes having been made.